 Why: Invitationals are a great way to enrich the overall Science Olympiad experience, hone skills, test devices, and in general improve your team prior to the “official” competitions.
-Additionally, students can meet like-minded students from distance places, which can create long lasting friendships.
+Additionally, students can meet like-minded students from distance places, which can create long-lasting friendships.
 In other parts of the country, some teams compete in as many as a dozen tournaments each year.

 Level of Events: Some events have different requirements based off of the level of competition (regional, state, national), unless there is a specific invitational level, this invitational will be run at the state level.
 Additionally, we ask all event proctors to realize the varying levels of students in the competition and write their exam with a range of questions (You do not want several teams scoring 100% on your exam nor the high score to be 15%).

-NOTE: Since this is an invitational, selected teams have been invited from various schools prior to October 1 and potentially in excess of the limit we have imposed.
+NOTE: Since this is an invitational, selected second teams have been invited from various schools prior to October 1 and potentially in excess of the limit we have imposed.
 If, for travel purposes, you need to know the number of competitors competing prior to October 1, contact the tournament director (we are sympathetic to traveling with Olympiad teams over great distances).

-Regional Registration: Prior to the invitational all teams must be registered with their local regional director.
+Regional Registration: Prior to the invitational, all teams must be registered with their local regional director.
 We will verify registrations early in November so you do not need to have the teams registered at the initial sign up for our invitational.

 Test Returned: All tests taken the day of the competition will be returned to the coaches after the awards ceremony.
 All blank tests and answer keys will be available to coaches as well.
-Blank tests and answer keys will not be made available until we receive the blank test and answer key for the event(s) your school is running (this has been a problem in years past leading to not all events being available to all teams).
+Blank tests and answer keys will not be made available to schools until we receive the blank test and answer key for the event(s) they are running (this has been a problem in years past leading to not all events being available to all teams).
 Please remember, receiving copies of the tests and answer keys used the day of the invitational is a privilege for teams attending the tournament.
 Participating teams who withhold exam materials or show indiscretion with exam distribution may be excluded from future competitions.

+Awards: Medals will be awarded for the top 5 finishers in each event for official events; for trial events (if any), only the top three places will get medals.
 Trophies will be awarded for the top 5 schools (if two teams from the same school are in the top five, only the higher ranked team will take home a trophy and other lower ranked schools will move up one slot).

 Sign up events: Specific time sign ups for the engineering/sign up events will be done on-line (specific details TBA).

-Homerooms vs. “Campsite”: The last couple of years we have been able to provide homerooms for teams (usually two teams-one B and one C), no decisions have been made this year.
+Homerooms vs. “Campsite”: The last couple of years (we were in person) we have been able to provide homerooms for teams (usually two teams in one room-one B and one C), this year we are currently planning on requiring teams to set up camps outside.
 If you are traveling from out of state, we will be able to find a room for you, even if local teams have to camp (an EZup isn’t exactly carry-on size).